Subscriptions and use of website terms and conditions

 When you use the Website, you may provide us with personal information about yourself.
 We use such information to, amongst other things, improve the service we provide to you, provide you with information, products or services that you request from us or which we feel may interest you, for the purposes of record-keeping, and to notify you about changes to our services.
 Every care will be taken to ensure your information is protected.

-We will not release, offer or sell any personal information you provide to other third parties, without first seeking your permission.
 We may disclose aggregated anonymous information regarding demographics and other similar information to third parties for reporting purposes only.

 You are entitled to ask for a copy of the personal information we hold on you and to correct any inaccuracies.
 You may also update your personal information at any time by contacting us at Arts Professional Media ltd 14/15 Orwell House, Cowley Road, Cambridge, CB4 0PP.